StardustCollective/HCloud/README.md

 -----

-2. #### Enter Your Hetzner API Key
+2. #### Enter Your Platform API Key
-   - When prompted, paste your Hetzner Cloud API key.
+   - When prompted, paste your Platform Cloud API key.
      -----
    ![Screenshot 2025-02-19 162320](https://github.com/user-attachments/assets/5624a3f6-5aa5-4dac-84a0-34426ffaf5fe)

      If you don’t have one, follow these steps:
+     The steps show how to perform it on Hetzner.

+     For **DigitalOcean**, follow the steps in the link given on the API Key Input window.
+     Make sure the key you generate is given `Full Access`.

      -----
    **Creating a Hetzner API Key:**